The universal tropicalization and the Berkovich analytification: Limits of tropicalizations

 \subsection{Affine embeddings}

 Let $X=\spec A$, for $A$ a finitely generated $R$-algebra.
-The category $\mathcal{C}^{\op}_{\aff}$ admits the following explicit algebraic description. \begin{itemize} \item[Objects:] Finitely generated free $\Fun$-algebras (i.e., finite rank free abelian monoids-with-zero) $B$ equipped with a surjective $R$-algebra homomorphism $B \otimes_\Fun R \twoheadrightarrow A$; equivalently, there is a specified $\Fun$-algebra homomorphism $B \rightarrow M(A)$ whose image generates $A$ as an $R$-algebra. \item[Arrows:] Homomorphisms of $\Fun$-algebras $B_1 \rightarrow B_2$ whose scalar extension commutes with the maps $B_i \otimes_\Fun R \twoheadrightarrow A$; equivalently, these are $\Fun$-algebra homomorphisms over $M(A)$. \end{itemize}
+The category $\mathcal{C}^{\op}_{\mathbb{A}}$ admits the following explicit algebraic description. \begin{itemize} \item[Objects:] Finitely generated free $\Fun$-algebras (i.e., finite rank free abelian monoids-with-zero) $B$ equipped with a surjective $R$-algebra homomorphism $B \otimes_\Fun R \twoheadrightarrow A$; equivalently, there is a specified $\Fun$-algebra homomorphism $B \rightarrow M(A)$ whose image generates $A$ as an $R$-algebra. \item[Arrows:] Homomorphisms of $\Fun$-algebras $B_1 \rightarrow B_2$ whose scalar extension commutes with the maps $B_i \otimes_\Fun R \twoheadrightarrow A$; equivalently, these are $\Fun$-algebra homomorphisms over $M(A)$. \end{itemize}

-Functoriality of tropicalization therefore gives in this case a functor $\mathcal{C}_{\aff} \rightarrow \Sch_S$, or $\mathcal{C}^{\op}_{\aff} \rightarrow S\text{-alg}$.
+Functoriality of tropicalization therefore gives in this case a functor $\mathcal{C}_{\mathbb{A}} \rightarrow \Sch_S$, or $\mathcal{C}^{\op}_{\mathbb{A}} \rightarrow S\text{-alg}$.

-\begin{theorem} Let $A$ be a finitely generated integral $R$-algebra, and suppose $R$ is equipped with a valuation $\nu: R\to S$.
+\begin{theorem} Let $A$ be a finitely generated integral $R$-algebra, and suppose $R$ is equipped with a semivaluation $\nu: R\to S$.
 The universal tropicalization of $X = \spec A$ is isomorphic as an $S$-scheme to the limit of tropicalizations in affine spaces:

 \end{theorem}